github/scientist/README.md

 Sometimes scientists just gotta do weird stuff.
 We understand.

+### Ignoring results entirely

+Science is useful even when all you care about is the timing data or even whether or not a new code path blew up.
+If you have the ability to incrementally control how often an experiment runs via your `enabled?` method, you can use it to silently and carefully test new code paths and ignore the results altogether.
+You can do this by setting `ignore { true }`, or for greater efficiency, `compare { true }`.

+This will still log mismatches if any exceptions are raised, but will disregard the values entirely.

 ### Trying more than one thing

 It's not usually a good idea to try more than one alternative simultaneously.
 Behavior isn't guaranteed to be isolated and reporting + visualization get quite a bit harder.
 Still, it's sometimes useful.